ravaioli/solarpunk-mandala/docs/core-model/05-mandala-axis-four-pathways.md

 - Repository work: Paradigm proposals, radical refactors, new directions
 - Label: `pathway:catalyst`

+## The Freirean Roots of the Four Pathways

+These four pathways are not arbitrary—they emerge directly from Paulo Freire's pedagogy of liberation.
+We honor this lineage by retaining the Portuguese terms as **spiritual anchors**, even as we translate them for clarity.

+### Why Portuguese Matters

+Freire taught that **language is never neutral**—it carries the consciousness of its culture.
+By keeping the Portuguese, we remind ourselves that:

+1. **Conscientização** (Critical Consciousness) is more than "awareness"—it's the **radical reorientation** of perception to see oppression clearly
+2. **Capacitação** (Capacity-Building) is more than "skills"—it's **collective empowerment** through praxis
+3. **Liberação** (Liberation) is more than "freedom"—it's **structural transformation** through dialogue
+4. **Cura** (Healing) is more than "restoration"—it's **relational wholeness** through love and solidarity

+**However**, we recognize that technical documentation requires clarity.
+Therefore:

+- **First mention** in each document: Use Portuguese + English in parentheses
+- **Subsequent mentions**: Use English for readability
+- **Ritual/ceremonial contexts**: Use Portuguese to honor the lineage

+The Portuguese terms are **invocations**, not jargon.

 ## Pathway-Tesseract Alignment Matrix

 Each pathway engages with the Tesseract's geometry differently: